The Pat Boone Fan Club: My Life as a White Anglo-Saxon Jew

 Gentile reader, and you, Jews, come too.
 Follow Sue William Silverman, a one-woman cultural mash-up, on her exploration of identity among the mishmash of American idols and ideals that confuse most of us--or should.
 Pat Boone is our first stop.
 Now a Tea Party darling, Boone once shone as a squeaky-clean pop music icon of normality, an antidote for Silverman's own confusing and dangerous home, where being a Jew in a Christian school wasn't easy, and being the daughter of the Anti-Boone was unspeakable.
 And yet somehow Silverman found her way, a "gefilte fish swimming upstream," and found her voice, which in this searching, bracing, hilarious, and moving book tries to make sense of that most troubling American condition: belonging, but to what?

-Picking apricots on a kibbutz, tramping cross-country in a loathed Volkswagen camper, appearing in a made-for-television version of her own life: Silverman is a bobby-soxer, a baby boomer, a hippy, a lefty, and a rebel with something to say to those of us--most of us--still wondering what to make of ourselves.Product Details
+Picking apricots on a kibbutz, tramping cross-country in a loathed Volkswagen camper, appearing in a made-for-television version of her own life: Silverman is a bobby-soxer, a baby boomer, a hippy, a lefty, and a rebel with something to say to those of us--most of us--still wondering what to make of ourselves.Earn by promoting books

 Earn money by sharing your favorite books through our Affiliate program.

-"Silverman's language is, by turns, blunt, wrenching, sophisticated, lyrical, tender, hilarious.
+Become an affiliate"Silverman's language is, by turns, blunt, wrenching, sophisticated, lyrical, tender, hilarious.
 She writes with wicked dark humor, splendid intelligence, wry wit, and honest confrontation.
-There's no other book quite like it."--Lee Martin, author of From Our House-- (09/20/2013)
+There's no other book quite like it."--Lee Martin, author of From Our House-- (9/20/2013 12:00:00 AM)

 "Silverman's writing is very alive.
-As a reader you feel immersed in her world, not just seeing it but feeling, tasting and smelling it."--The New Book Review--New Book Review
+As a reader you feel immersed in her world, not just seeing it but feeling, tasting and smelling it."--The New Book Review